-- 0.7% of eligible borrowers will eventually benefit from student loan forgiveness.
+- Prior to November 2020, 0.7% of eligible borrowers eventually benefited from student loan forgiveness.

 - 6.7% of eligible student borrowers apply for loan forgiveness.

-- 463,444 students have had their loans forgiven, either in part or in full, through federal forgiveness programs.
+- A total of 463,444 students had their loans forgiven, either in part or in full, through federal forgiveness programs prior to 2021.